 This is something really nice to do in Belgium in winter with kids, but also adults will be impressed.

 This is not a free event, but ticket prices are usually very reasonable.
-It’s always best to reserve your tickets via the Antwerp Zoo website at least a week or two in advance, especially if you are visiting Belgium during the Christmas school break.
+It’s always best to reserve your tickets at least a week or two in advance, especially if you are visiting Belgium during the Christmas school break.

 Light Festival Ghent

 When: Normally, the festival takes place on the last weekend in January/ beginning of February, every three years.
-The most recent editions date from 2015, 2018, and 2021, so the next edition should take place in 2024.
+The next edition will take place from January 31 to February 4, 2024.
+After that, in the winter of 2027.

 This has become one of the biggest winter celebrations in Belgium, attracting hundreds of thousands of people in just one long weekend.
 The whole city of Ghent looks like a town from a fairytale, with stunning light creations all around.